ClDaly2904/contact-book/README.md

 This project was deployed using the Code Institute mock terminal on Heroku.

-1. First you will need to fork or clone this repository
+1. First you will need to fork or clone this repository from Github
-2. You will then need to create a new Heroku app
+2. You will then need to create a new Heroku app from the Heroku site
-3. When you create the app, you will need to add two buildpacks from the _Settings_ tab.
+3. When you create the app, you will need to add two buildpacks from the Settings tab.
 The ordering is as follows:
-    1. `heroku/python`
+    1. 'heroku/python'
-    2. `heroku/nodejs`
+    2. 'heroku/nodejs'
-    You must then create a _Config Var_ called `PORT`.
-Set this to `8000`.
-If you have credentials you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.
+    You must then create a Config Var called 'PORT'.
+Set this to '8000'.
+If you have credentials you must create another Config Var called 'CREDS' and paste the JSON into the value field so that the deployed version has access to files it needs to run.
 4. Link the Heroku app to the repository.
+5. To deploy any code changes to Heroku, use the 'git push heroku main' command

 ## Credits